GorgonMeducer/PLOOC/README.md

+Here's a refined version of your content with improved grammar and clarity:

+---

-# PLOOC (Protected Low-overhead Object Oriented programming with ANSI-C) v4.6.3
+# PLOOC (Protected Low-overhead Object-Oriented Programming with ANSI-C) v4.6.3

 ## Introduction

 ---

-The Protected Low-overhead Object Oriented Programming with ANSI-C, a.k.a PLOOC ['plu:k] is a set of well-polished C macro templates which:
+Protected Low-overhead Object-Oriented Programming with ANSI-C, known as PLOOC ['plu:k], is a set of well-polished C macro templates that:

-- Provide __protection for private__ class members
+- Provide __protection for private__ class members.

-> NOTE: The protection can be disabled by defining macro __\_\_OOC_DEBUG\_\___ to facilitate debug.
+> NOTE: This protection can be disabled by defining the macro `__OOC_DEBUG__` to facilitate debugging.

-- Support __protected__ members
+- Support __protected__ members.
-- Support __multiple inheritance__
+- Support __multiple inheritance__.
-- Support interface implementation
+- Support interface implementation.
 - Support strict type checking/validation in certain compilers, such as IAR with multi-file compilation enabled.
-- Compliant with __ANSI-C99__
+- Comply with __ANSI-C99__.
-  - ANSI-C90 is also supported but the protection for private feature is disabled.
+  - ANSI-C90 is also supported, but private member protection is disabled.
-- Support **Overload**
+- Support **Overload**.
-  - Require C11 or _Generic
+  - Requires C11 or `_Generic`.
-- Low-overhead
+- Offer low overhead.
-> NOTE: Almost ZERO OVERHEAD.
-The template fully utilises the ANSI-C enforced compilation rules to deliver desired OO features with the the least necessary cost.
+> NOTE: The overhead is nearly ZERO.
+The template fully utilizes ANSI-C's enforced compilation rules to deliver object-oriented features with minimal necessary cost.

-        - Suitable for both bare-metal and RTOS.
+        - Suitable for both bare-metal and RTOS environments.
-        - Suitable for both 8bit and 32bit MCU
+        - Suitable for both 8-bit and 32-bit MCUs.

-### What makes PLOOC different from other OOCs?
+### What Makes PLOOC Different from Other OOCs?

-The concept of OOC is not new.
-There are plenty of libraries, SDKs, templates providing objected-oriented programming extensions to ANSI-C language.
-Although PLOOC emphasises its low-overhead feature in both code size and performance, but a lot of macro template based ooc solutions are also low-overhead.
-PLOOC doesn't force you to use heap or pool for memory management, it doesn't provide GC feature.
-It simply leaves those options to users, so it is suitable for even 8bit system.
-Well, you can take this as draw-backs of PLOOC.
-I don't want to argue about this.
+The concept of Object-Oriented C (OOC) is not new.
+There are numerous libraries, SDKs, and templates that extend ANSI-C with object-oriented programming features.
+Although PLOOC emphasizes its low overhead in both code size and performance, many macro-based OOC solutions also offer low overhead.
+PLOOC does not force you to use heap or pool memory management, nor does it provide garbage collection (GC) features, leaving these options to the user.
+This makes it suitable even for 8-bit systems.
+While some might see this as a drawback, it is a deliberate design choice.
+I won't argue about this.

-**So what really sets PLOOC different from the others?
-Is it simply another re-invented wheel?**
+**So, what really sets PLOOC apart from the others?
+Is it simply another reinvented wheel?**

-The answer is NO. Of course.
+The answer is NO.

-PLOOC brings an unique feature most of others don't have.
-It lets private members of a class truly become private, i.e. protected.
-So users outside of the class source code are prevented from accessing the private members.
-What they see will be a solid memory, a mask created with byte array.
-Since class is mimicked by structure in C, the class in PLOOC is implemented with the masked-structure.
-As people expected, only class source code can access the private members, only class source code of a derived class can access the protected members of the base class and everyone can access the public members.
+PLOOC introduces a unique feature that most other solutions lack: it ensures that a class's private members are truly private and protected.
+This means that users outside of the class source code are prevented from accessing these private members.
+Instead, they see only a solid block of memory, masked as a byte array.
+Since classes in C are mimicked by structures, PLOOC implements classes using a masked structure.
+As expected, only the class source code can access the private members, and only the class source code of a derived class can access the protected members of the base class.
+Public members, however, are accessible to everyone.

-How could this be?
-You might already figure it out simply through the word "masked-structure".
-As you noticed, it could be nothing more than a fancy type-cheating trick in header files.
+How does this work?
+You might have guessed it from the term "masked structure."
+Essentially, it's a type-cheating trick in the header files.

-The type-cheating trick works well until some strict-type-checking compiler is encountered.
-The most famous (notorious) one is IAR with multi-file compilation mode enabled.
-No type-cheating can survive from the bloody axe of IAR multi-file compilation mode.
+This trick works well until it encounters a strict type-checking compiler.
+The most famous (or notorious) example is IAR, especially when multi-file compilation mode is enabled.
+No type-cheating trick can survive the rigorous checks of IAR's multi-file compilation mode.

-    //! the original structure in class source code struct byte_queue_t {
+    //!
+The original structure in the class source code struct byte_queue_t {
         uint8_t   *pchBuffer;
         uint16_t  hwBufferSize;